On the Structure of Leptonic Families and Currents of the Vector Nature

-Such a sight to the appearance of an intimate connection between the mass of the neutrino and its electric charge \cite{5} quality explains the fact that both mass $m_{l}$ and charge $e_{l}$ of a particle are strictly multicomponent.
+Such a sight to the appearance of an intimate connection between the mass of the neutrino and its electric charge [5] quality explains the fact that both mass $m_{l}$ and charge $e_{l}$ of a particle are strictly multicomponent.
 Any of them contains as well as the electric $(E),$ weak $(W)$ and strong $(S)$ parts.
-They constitute herewith the naturally united rest mass $m_{l}^{U}$ and charge $e_{l}^{U}$ of the same Dirac particle \cite{4} equal to its all the mass and charge:
+They constitute herewith the naturally united rest mass $m_{l}^{U}$ and charge $e_{l}^{U}$ of the same particle [4] equal to all its mass and charge

 This picture reflects the availability of an interratio of intralepton forces of a different nature.
-Therefore, each of form factors $F_{il}(q^{2})$ come forwards in the system as the Fourier transform of the spatial density of corresponding interaction.
-One can present their in general form \cite{3}:
+Therefore, each of form factors $F_{il}(q^{2})$ comes forward in the system as the Fourier transform of the spatial density of the corresponding interaction.
+One can present [3] their in the form

 where terms $f_{il}(0)$ define the normal values of the electric charge and vector dipole moment: